overnode-org/overnode/docs/docs/04-workflow-essentials.md

 :::important
 Notice the `network_mode` is set to `bridge`.
 This is required for attaching the container to the cluster network managed by weavenet.

-And the `restart` is set to `unless-stopped` to make it automatically restartable on a crash or host restart.
+And the `restart` is set to `unless-stopped`, making it automatically restart on a crash or host restart.
 This will make it running like a service but not as one-off process.
 :::

 We save it to `echo/service.yml` file and reference it in the [overnode.yml](overnode-yml-file-description) file by adding the following section: